 Shoot off from the starting blocks by writing a succinct list to take to the supermarket – a large store is the best option for buying everything in one fell swoop.
 Try to list according to aisle and don’t stray from your chosen basics.
 If you’re faced with empty meat shelves, adapt and go vegetarian with chunky halloumi and meaty mushrooms.

 A sharing spread is an ideal way to keep your guests occupied as most of it can be poured into bowls or placed on a rustic wooden chopping board without having to go near a stove.
-Use this version as a blueprint and go for a basic range of meat, cheese and veggies – if you’re feeling ambitious you can roast the peppers and make the homemade flatbreads.
+Use this antipasti platter as a blueprint and go for a basic range of meat, cheese and veggies – if you’re feeling ambitious you can roast the peppers and make the homemade flatbreads.
 Or, go for a themed platter:

 Italian antipasti: Parma ham, salami, green olives, anchovies, sundried tomatoes, preserved artichokes.